jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 This means that we could create an alias of our index that automatically applies the desired filter (the very long list of hosts).
-Configure this as a datasource in Grafana/Kibana and point our dashboards to use it.
-With this feature we can work around the lack of proper filters for Elasticsearch in Grafana.
+Configure this as a data source in Grafana/Kibana and point our dashboards to use it.
+With this feature, we can work around the lack of proper filters for Elasticsearch in Grafana.

 To create the alias we can fire a `POST` request against the `/_aliases` endpoint: